AI vs Hand Restoration

 Detailed restored portrait showing repaired creases and preserved texture

-Severe damage sometimes requires reconstruction, but reconstruction should remain guided by visible evidence within the original photograph rather than synthetic generation.
+Severe damage sometimes requires careful reconstruction, but reconstruction should remain guided by visible evidence within the original photograph rather than uncontrolled synthetic generation.

 • Missing areas rebuilt carefully